 This is one of a series of posts about how to analyze different types of primary sources.

-Below are a few images from his sketchbook (you can find the entire sketchbook digitized here).
+Below are several pages from 19th century American newspapers.
 Think about some of these questions as you look at each page:

 [click for larger images]

 The Harper’s Weekly pages are part of a larger collection of historic newspapers in UMD Special Collections – the Original Newspaper Collection.
 This collection contains newspapers from 1773-2010 (the bulk of which are from the 19th and 20th centuries).
 The other page, from the Pictorial War Record, is part of the Demorest’s New-York Illustrated News Woodcut Collection.
 This collection contains several woodcuts and prints illustrating scenes from the Civil War.
 You can come in and look at these collections whenever we are open.

 Another great historic newspaper resource to check out is Chronicling America, which has digitized copies of newspapers from all over America printed between 1836 and 1922.
 Anyone can search and view these pages 24/7.
 If you are a UMD student, faculty member, or staff member, you can also search this database of historical newspapers (available 24/7).

 Learn more about the Civil War in Maryland by browsing our collections, or check out this guide about women and the American Civil War (with a focus on Maryland women).

 Want more help analyzing and understanding primary sources?
 You can download our Primary Source Analysis handout or take at look at our “Research Using Primary Sources” tutorial.
 Need help finding primary and secondary sources to analyze?
 We’re always happy to help – just ask us!
 You can also check out our website (we recommend starting your research here).

 - Harper’s Weekly — Vol. V, No. 245, 1861-09-07.
 Series 1, box 34, folder 3.
 Original newspaper collection, Special Collections, University of Maryland Libraries.